 and get_group_bounds_by_name

-that get directly the string of a group using its name
+, that return the string of a group using its name

 :